Excelsior Springs, Missouri: 1880s to 1910s

 In 1887, the Chicago, Milwaukee and St. Paul railroad extended its line from Chicago to Kansas City via Excelsior Springs.
 This brought a larger influx of visitors to the growing city.
 By this time, the Relief Springs and Land Company had been formed primarily to advertise and pique the interest of outsiders.
 The company acquired 1000 acre of land surrounding the city and the Fishing River.
 The historic Elms Hotel's foundation was soon poured.
 The Music Hall, a state-of-the-art theater for the time, was built nearby with a seating capacity of 1,320 people.
 An amusement pavilion was erected but was soon changed into a bottling works facility.
 A larger pavilion with benches and hooks for cups was placed at Siloam Spring where visitors could partake in the water; soon these mugs became stained by the high iron content of the water.
 Partnered with the Milwaukee Railroad, the city began to advertise their resort status nationwide.
 In 1897, the city received its first telephone service.

 Discovery of new waters continued around the area.
-Internationally renowned professor Dr. W.P.
+W.P.
 Mason of the Rensselaer Polytechnic Institute analyzed them.
 His finding reported the Siloam and Regent spring waters to have bicarbonates of iron and manganese, a rare combination that had only been found in four springs in the entire continent of Europe, and Excelsior Springs held the only two known in the United States.
 The rarity of having 20 separate mineral springs within the area gave Excelsior Springs the reputation of having the world's greatest collection of mineral waters.